youenchene/blitzbasic2-experiment/README.md

 Same as 3 but in 4 color sprites so up to 7 sprites per line (last channel is for smooth scrolling).

-Still got a color issue on odd channel.

 [Source](3b-adding-rain-sprites-multiplexing-copper-4colorsprite.bba)

 Required to have BB2OBJTYPES.RES in resident libs in compiler Option